 2. You should not continue the massage for the entire pregnancy

-3. Massaging the ankles or feet can induce labor
+3. Massaging the ankles or feet can induce labour

-Food and ankle massage is particularly beneficial for pregnant women suffering from swollen ankles and feet due to the increasing, crushing weight of the baby and fluids.
+Food and ankle massage are particularly beneficial for pregnant women who suffer from swollen ankles and feet due to the increasing, crushing weight of the baby and fluids.

-Do not confuse pregnancy massage with labor massage, which is a particular form of pregnancy massage meant to ease the delivery.
+Do not confuse pregnancy massage with labour massage, which is a particular form of pregnancy massage meant to ease the delivery.
 The latter should be received after the expected date of delivery.
-There is a clear difference between pregnancy massage, which only relieves discomfort during pregnancy, and labor massage, which helps induce labor naturally.
+There is a clear difference between pregnancy massage, which only relieves discomfort during pregnancy, and labour massage, which helps induce labour naturally.

 How are pregnancy massage therapists trained?